Clara Burel

 Clara Burel (/fr/; born 24 March 2001) is a French professional tennis player.
-On 10 June 2024, she peaked at No. 42 in the WTA singles rankings.
+She has a career-high WTA singles ranking of world No. 42, achieved on 10 June 2024 and a best in doubles of No. 246, reached on 9 May 2022.
+She has won two WTA 125 titles in singles.

 Career

 Juniors

 In 2018, Burel reached the junior singles final at three major events, the Australian Open, the US Open and the Youth Summer Olympics (YOG).
 Partnering with compatriot Hugo Gaston, she also won the mixed-doubles bronze medal at the YOG.

 In October, Burel qualified for the ITF Junior Masters, where she captured her first major title.
-She became the junior world No. 1 the next week, on 29 October 2018.
+She became the junior world No. 1 the following week, on 29 October 2018.